gosukiwi/katar/README.md

 # Katar
-Katar is a simple PHP templating engine based on Blade.
-It was designed to be simple, and have a clean syntax.
+Katar is a tiny PHP templating engine based on Blade.
+It was designed to be simple and clean.

+Katar is easy to include into any existing project, just require it with composer!
+It even has a Silex service provider if you are interested.

+For more information see the documentation.

 ## Syntax at a glance